avdravid/AC-GANS-FOR-IMAGE-CLASSIFICATION/README.md

-# Improved-Methods-for-Auxilary-Classifier-GAN-Image-Classification
+# AC-GANS_FOR_IMAGE_CLASSIFICATION
-These are the architectures for the AC-GAN and baseline models that we constructed for the manuscript "Improved Methods for Auxilary-Classifier GAN Image Classification".
+These are the architectures for the AC-GAN and baseline models that we constructed for the manuscript "Investigating the Potential of Auxiliary-Classifier GANs for Image Classification in Low Data Regimes".
-AlexNet was used for the CIFAR10 experiments, and another standard CNN model was used for the Fashion-MNIST tests.
+AlexNet was used for the CIFAR10 experiments, and another standard CNN model was used for the Fashion-MNIST and COVID-19 tests.
 The discriminators of the AC-GANs are based off these corresponding classifier networks.